REANA-Client¶

 Delete files from workspace.

-The rm command allow to delete files and directories from workspace.
 Note that you can use glob to remove similar files.

 Examples: